pqabelian/abelian-sdk-java-v2/abel4j-demo/README.md

 ### 1.1.
 Get the demos

 Download and decompress `abec4j-demo-x.y.z.zip` to get the demo directory `abel4j-demo`.
-Go to the demo directory and we will run all the demos from there.
+Navigate to the demo directory to run the demos.

 ```bash
 unzip abel4j-demo-x.y.z.zip